Govardhangir/AWS-Lift-and-Shift/README.md

 # 🚀 AWS Lift-and-Shift Project – Cloud Migration Architecture
-📘 Overview

 This project demonstrates the Lift-and-Shift migration strategy, where a traditional on-premise web application is migrated into the AWS Cloud without redesigning the core architecture.
 The setup includes a 3-tier architecture with Auto Scaling, Load Balancing, Secure Networking, and CI/CD integration using Maven and S3.

 🧩 Architecture Diagram

-(Add your architecture image here after uploading, for example:)
 ![AWS Lift and Shift Architecture](![AWS Architecture](diagram-export-10-7-2025-3_12_19-PM.png))

 🏗️ Project Components